elypia/auto-avatars/README.md

 Add-on for Thunderbird that automatically populates contact photos with their Libravatar or Gravatar photo.

 You can install it from the [Thunderbird Add-ons](https://addons.thunderbird.net/en-US/thunderbird/addon/auto-avatars/) repository.
+After installation, you must either set a preferred Libravatar instance, or confirm that you're happy with the recommended instance in the add-on preferences before the add-on will fetch avatars.

 The primary way to use this extension is to: